Vishalghyv/Commit-Messages/README.md

 2. Run command `git clone https://github.com/Vishalghyv/Commit-Messages `
 3. Run `cd Commit-Messages`
 4. To execute the program run `go run main.go`

+## Command Line Arguments

+Command Line Arguments that can be passed
+1. Commit Numbers by default `10`.
+  Can be specified by --commit-num
+2. Repository URL by default `http://chromium.googlesource.com/chromiumos/platform/tast-tests/`
+  Can be specified by --url
+3. Branch name by default `main`.
+  Can be specified by --branch
+4. Timeout in sec --timeout by default `10` sec.
+  Can be specified by --timeout
+5. Commit message files folder path by default `./Commits`.
+  Can be specified by --commits-dir
+6. CSV files folder path.
+By default `./Commits`.
+  Can be specified by --csv-dir

 ## Milestone 1
 ### Last 10 commit messages in tast-tests repository